Ezequiel Duran Preview, Player Props: Rangers vs. Twins

-The Texas Rangers, including Ezequiel Duran (.394 batting average in his past 10 games), take on starting pitcher Pablo Lopez and the Minnesota Twins at Target Field, Thursday at 7:10 PM ET.
+The Texas Rangers, including Ezequiel Duran (.344 batting average in his past 10 games), take on starter Sonny Gray and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.

 Ezequiel Duran Game Info & Props vs. the Twins